fatkodima/online_migrations/docs/background_migrations.md

 config.background_migrations.migrations_module = "BackgroundMigrationsModule"
 ```

-If no value is specified, it will default to `OnlineMigrations::BackgroundMigrations`.
+If no value is specified, it will default to `"OnlineMigrations::BackgroundMigrations"`.

 ### Customizing the backtrace cleaner